 - There are 3,912 known burials at Potter’s Field.

-- Three headstones remain today; the rest of the graves are unmarked.
+- Ten graves are marked today; the rest of the graves are unmarked.
 Nothing remains of the original markers that were there.

 - There are 1,180 children under two years old buried there.